-A grade of "B" or better is needed in order to count the 500-level course for graduate credit toward the MAC degree.
+A grade of "B" or better is needed in order to count the 500-level courses for graduate credit toward the MAC degree.

-Each 500-level course taken for graduate credit requires a significant additional graduate-level work product (papers, case presentations, planning projects, etc.) that is not required of undergraduate students in the course.
+Each 500-level course taken for graduate credit requires significant additional graduate-level work (papers, case presentations, planning projects, etc.) that is not required of undergraduate students in the course.

 An individualized program of study will be developed and approved by the Master of Accounting Program Coordinator in consultation with the student.
 The program will be designed in a manner that fulfills the educational goals of the student.
 This plan of study can be created so that the applicant meets the requirements to sit for the CPA exam in any state having the 150-hour requirement.
-Depending on the student's academic background and the academic coverage requirements of the state in which the students plans to sit for the CPA exam, it is possible that the student will have to complete more than the 33 hours required for the MAC degree to qualify for the CPA exam in the state desired.
+Depending on the student's academic background and the academic coverage requirements of the state in which the students plans to sit for the CPA exam, it is possible that the student will have to complete more than the 30 hours required for the MAC degree to qualify for the CPA exam in the state desired.
 A plan of study can also be created for students interested in some other professional accounting designation (such as CIA, CMA, or CISA).
+Additionally, a plan of study can be created that allows the student to earn a Graduate Analytics Certificate in conjunction with their MAC coursework.